nath1295/LLMFlex/docs/markdown/llmflex/Prompts/prompt_template.md

         Returns:
             str: The full prompt given your messages.

+    `create_custom_prompt_with_open_role(self, messages: List[Dict[str, str]], end_role: str = '', begin_text: str = '') ‑> str`
+    :   Creating a custom prompt with your given list of messages.
+Each message should contain a dictionary with the key "role" and "content".
+The prompt will end with starting prompt of the end_role instead of assistant.

+        Args:
+            messages (List[Dict[str, str]]): List of messages.
+Each message should contain a dictionary with the key "role" and "content". end_role (str, optional): The role for text generation instead of assistant.
+If an empty string is given, it means that the role can be anything the llm is going to generate.
+Defaults to ''. begin_text (str, optional): The beginning text of the last role.
+Defaults to ''.

+        Returns:
+            str: The full prompt with your custom role.

     `create_prompt(self, user: str, system: str = 'This is a conversation between a human user and a helpful AI assistant.', history: Optional[Union[List[str], List[Tuple[str, str]]]] = None) ‑> str`
     :   Creating the full chat prompt.